patrickcping/pingone-go-sdk-v2/mfa/docs/MFAPushCredentialAPNSAllOf.md

 ### NewMFAPushCredentialAPNSAllOf

-`func NewMFAPushCredentialAPNSAllOf(teamId string, token string, ) *MFAPushCredentialAPNSAllOf`
+`func NewMFAPushCredentialAPNSAllOf(key string, teamId string, token string, ) *MFAPushCredentialAPNSAllOf`

 NewMFAPushCredentialAPNSAllOf instantiates a new MFAPushCredentialAPNSAllOf object This constructor will assign default values to properties that have it defined,